kuladeepperumalla/photo-albums-app/README.md

 ## Features

-> A few of the things you can do with Gaming world:
+> A few of the things you can do with Photo Albums App:
 > - Add/Delete Users by clicking button
 > - Add/Delete albums
 > - Add/Delete phhotos